Nicknames are quite common all over the world. There are two reasons why someone would call you by a nickname. They are:

 Having a Unique Name

-If you have a unique name that you have grown up with, it can feel degrading to having people call you something else.
+If you have a unique name that you have grown up with, it can feel degrading to have people call you something else.
 Having a unique name is a blessing.
 People find it tough to pronounce it, but once they do, it is hard to forget.
 Your parents with love gave your name to you.
 Every name reflects those tender feelings, their culture, and their roots.

 If someone asks you for a nickname because they find it hard to pronounce your name, ask them to try.
 People make an effort for something they care about.